 Use the search to find what you are looking for

-The most radical changes to the treatment of CUP patients started with the NICE Guideline for CUP in 2010; the most radical changes to the NHS, since it came into being, took place in April 2013.
-Understanding the organisation of the NHS can sometimes be helpful.
+The most radical changes to the treatment of CUP patients started with the NICE Guideline for CUP in 2010.
 For some carers, helping to steer their loved one through the system, it may be useful to have some background information and to recognise the language used.
-You may need the Cancer Services User Involvement Jargon Buster (March 2013) useful as well!
+You may find the Cancer Services User Involvement Jargon Buster (March 2013) useful!

 ‘No decision about me, without me’ is a guiding principal in the NHS and ‘choice’ is an important aspect of the NHS Constitution .